Skilled shooters will help thin out Grand Canyon bison herds

-Park officials say the massive animals are damaging natural and cultural resources.
-Up to 600 roam the Grand Canyon's far northern reaches and the adjacent forest.

-Volunteer shooters would be selected through a lottery and have to prove they're proficient with firearms and physically fit.
-Much of the work would be done on foot.
+Much of the work would be done on foot in elevations of 8,000 feet or higher between October and May when the road leading to the Grand Canyon's North Rim is closed.
+Snowmobiles and sleds would be used to remove the bison meat, and helicopters in rare instances, park officials said.

+Carl Lutch, the terrestrial wildlife manager for Game and Fish in Flagstaff, said some models require volunteers to be capable of hiking eight miles a day, carrying a 60-pound pack and hitting a paper plate 200 yards away five times.

-The bison meat would be given to volunteers, tribes and food banks.
+The head and hide of the bison would be given to tribes, or federal and state agencies.

+Lutch said one scenario discussed is splitting the bison meat among volunteers, with each volunteer able to take the equivalent of meat from one full bison.
+Anything in excess of that would be given to tribes and charities, he said.
+A full-grown bull can have hundreds of pounds of meat.

+Theodore Roosevelt National Park in North Dakota used volunteers in 2010 for elk reduction, selecting 240 people from thousands of applicants, said park spokeswoman Eileen Andes.
+Some quit before the week was over, she said.

 © 2017 Associated Press